 Himalaya Botanique Complete Care Toothpaste

-Himalaya Toothpaste - This natural toothpaste foams really nicely and is made with plant-based enzymes from papaya and pineapple.
-Himalaya toothpaste helps remove surface stains to give you whiter teeth, while neem keeps your mouth clean, and pomegranate helps you reduce plaque for a winning smile.
+This natural toothpaste foams really nicely and is made with plant-based enzymes from papaya and pineapple.
+Himalaya toothpaste helps remove surface stains to give you whiter teeth, while neem keeps your mouth clean, and pomegranate helps reduce plaque.
 This toothpaste is also gluten free, SLS free, tricolosan free, carrageenan free and cruelty free.

 Size: 5.29 ounces